Fundamentals of Place of Supply for Exports of Goods and Services

 Q4.
 What is a list of goods sent or services provided?

 An invoice is a list of all the goods and services.
-Once the export or import is completed among the two parties, an invoice is maintained to keep and track records for the latter.
+Once the two parties complete the export or import, they maintain an invoice to keep and track records for future reference.

 Q6.
 What is the import of goods and services?